awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/provide-feedback.md

 ## Provide feedback using pull request comments<a name="provide-feedback-in-pull-requests"></a>

 You can also provide feedback for pull request scans by replying to comments in pull requests, without leaving your repository context\.
 In AWS CodeCommit you can view the recommendations on the **Activity** or **Changes** tab\.
 A thumbs\-up or thumbs\-down icon is provided next to comments made by CodeGuru Reviewer\.
 Choose a thumbs\-up icon if the recommendation was helpful and a thumbs\-down icon if it wasn't\.
 In other repository source providers, you can reply to a comment made by CodeGuru Reviewer, and include either a thumbs\-up or thumbs\-down emoji in your comment to indicate whether it was helpful or not\.
+For more information, see [Using emoji](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#using-emoji) on the GitHub website and [Use symbols, emojis, and special characters](https://support.atlassian.com/confluence-cloud/docs/use-symbols-emojis-and-special-characters/) on the Bitbucket website\.

 ![\[Give Feedback in CodeCommit\]](http://docs.aws.amazon.com/codeguru/latest/reviewer-ug/images/guru-feedback-codecommit.png)